Table of Contents

 Final Thoughts on Uninvolved Parenting

 Psychologists and experts agree that kids with uninvolved or neglectful parents generally have the most negative outcomes.
-An uninvolved parent is not simply people who give a child more freedom or less face-time.
-They neglect their other duties as parents, too.
+A neglectful mother is not simply a parent who give a child more freedom or less face-time.
+Negligent parents neglect their other duties as parents, too.

 - 1.Huver RME, Otten R, de Vries H, Engels RCME.
 Personality and parenting style in parents of adolescents.
 Journal of Adolescence.
 Published online June 2010:395-402. doi:10.1016/j.adolescence.2009.07.012